Psalm 34:8 O taste and see that the Lord is good: blessed is the man that trusteth in him.

 The armour that God gives His children: the belt of truth, the breastplate of righteousness, the gospel of peace, the shield of faith, the helmet of salvation, the sword of the Spirit, and the battle plan of prayer.
 We need to purposefully put these on daily in order to be successful in our Christian walk.
 Without these, we are unarmed and will surely fall.

-Interesting enough is that in this psalm David gives us the solution to achieving peace admist the turmoils of life:
+us the solution to achieving peace admist the turmoils of life:

 fret not (vs1), trust (vs3), delight (vs4),